selkamand/sigsim/README.md

 To generate simulated datasets, we first parameterise a multinomial distribution based on a single mutational signature OR some combination of multiple mutational signatures.
-We then randomly sample this multimonial distribution ‘n’ times (where n = number of mutations we want to simulate for a sample).
+We then randomly sample this multinomial distribution ‘n’ times (where n = number of mutations we want to simulate for a sample).
 It is the randomness of the sampling which adds noise to profiles.

-When simulating a catalogue generated from multiple mutational signatures, sigsim offers two different approaches, mixture distribution (generally recommended) and stratified sampling.
+When simulating a catalogue generated from multiple mutational signatures, sigsim offers three different approaches, mixture distribution (generally recommended), stratified sampling, and noiseless reconstruction.

 For example, to simulate catalogue of 400 mutations where 30% are from signature 1 and 70% are from signature 2:

 **Mixture distribution sampling (**`sig_simulate_mixed`**):**

-- Creates a new signature representing a 30%-70% mix of signature 1 and signature 2.
-Samples 400 mutations from this new ‘mixed’ signature.

-- On average, 30% of the 400 mutations will be drawn from signature 1, and 30% from signature 2.
-However there will be some random sampling-induced variation around these contributions.

-- Under this approach, we do NOT know exactly how many mutations are from each signature.
-There is some randomness around the % contributions because we have not stratified the sampling.
+- First creates a *combined* signature using a weighted average (30% Signature 1, 70% Signature 2).

+- Then simulates mutations by drawing 400 samples from a **multinomial distribution** defined by this combined signature.

+- This adds realistic randomness - you don’t get exactly 30%/70% in every simulation, just on average.

 **Stratified Sampling (**`sig_simulate_stratified`**):**

-- Independently sample 120 mutations ($30\% \times 400$) from signature
+- Independently sample 120 mutations (30% x 400) from signature 1 and
-  1 and 280 ($70\% \times 400$) from signature 2, then combine them
+  280 (70% x 400) from signature 2, then combine them together.
-  together.

 - Gives us exact knowledge over the balance of signatures in the final sample (explicitly enforced to be 120 & 280).